MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-portal.md

 # Deploy VMs on your Azure Stack Edge Pro GPU device via the Azure portal

-You can create and manage virtual machines (VMs) on an Azure Stack Edge device using the Azure portal.This article describes how to create and manage a VM on your Azure Stack Edge device using the Azure portal.
+You can create and manage virtual machines (VMs) on an Azure Stack Edge device using the Azure portal.
+This article describes how to create and manage a VM on your Azure Stack Edge device using the Azure portal.

 This article applies to Azure Stack Edge Pro GPU, Azure Stack Edge Pro R, and Azure Stack Edge Mini R devices.